Instructor Requirements and Resources

 • Any other class-specific information

-• The web link and QR code that takes students to the website showing core academic policies that used to be included in the syllabus.
+• There's a web link and QR code that take students to the website showing core academic policies that every student in every class must receive via their syllabus (link and QR code); we recommend including both in your Canvas shell.

-Among other instructor expectations, it is imperative that all faculty maintain sufficient and predictable contact/office hours, distribute a clear and complete syllabus, meet classes for their fully scheduled time, and give final examinations in their courses.
+Among other instructor expectations, it is imperative that all faculty maintain sufficient and predictable contact/office hours; distribute a clear, updated, and complete syllabus; provide ADA-mandated accommodations when approved through the Disability Resource Center; meet classes for their fully scheduled time in alignment with the posted UNLV academic calendar; and give final examinations in all courses.
 Please find additional instructor policies and resources below for your review and easy reference.

 UNLV and the Nevada System of Higher Education require digital educational materials, including syllabi, to be accessible, in alignment with equal opportunity mandates by the Americans with Disabilities Act (ADA).
 The Office of Accessibility Resources offers interactive training sessions to help UNLV personnel create digital syllabi and other educational materials in accessible formats.
 For more information, contact the Office of Accessibility Resources.